yathamadhivardhanreddy15/TCS-RAG-Chatbot/README.md

 # TCS Annual Report RAG Chatbot using Python, LangChain, FAISS, HuggingFace, and Ollama.

-## Project Workflow / Steps
+# Project Workflow / Steps

-### Step 1: Import Required Libraries
+## Step 1: Import Required Libraries

    Imported the required Python libraries for PDF loading, text splitting, embeddings, and vector storage.

-#### Main libraries used:
+### Main libraries used:

    PyPDFLoader

    RecursiveCharacterTextSplitter

    HuggingFaceEmbeddings

    FAISS

-### Step 2: Load the PDF
+## Step 2: Load the PDF

    Loaded the TCS Annual Report PDF using PyPDFLoader.

    The PDF is converted into LangChain documents so that the content can be processed programmatically.

-### Step 3: Split the Document into Chunks
+## Step 3: Split the Document into Chunks

    The large PDF document is divided into smaller text chunks using RecursiveCharacterTextSplitter.

     chunk_size = 2500
     chunk_overlap = 500

     Chunking helps the system process and retrieve relevant information efficiently.

-### Step 4: Generate Embeddings
+## Step 4: Generate Embeddings:

    Converted the text chunks into numerical vector representations using HuggingFace Sentence Transformers.

    These embeddings capture the semantic meaning of the text.

-### Step 5: Create FAISS Vector Store
+## Step 5: Create FAISS Vector Store

    Stored the document embeddings in a FAISS vector database.
    FAISS is used to efficiently search for documents that are semantically similar to a user's question.

-### Step 6: Perform Similarity Search
+## Step 6: Perform Similarity Search

-When a user asks a question, FAISS searches the vector database and retrieves the most relevant chunks.

-results = vector_store.similarity_search(question, k=3)

-Here, k=3 retrieves the top three relevant chunks.
+   When a user asks a question, FAISS searches the vector database and retrieves the most relevant chunks. results = vector_store.similarity_search(question, k=3) Here, k=3 retrieves the top three relevant chunks.

-### Step 7: Build the Context
+## Step 7: Build the Context

    The retrieved chunks are combined to create a context for the Large Language Model (LLM).
    Only the relevant information retrieved from the PDF is passed to the prompt.

-### Step 8: Create the RAG Prompt
+## Step 8: Create the RAG Prompt

    Created a prompt that instructs the LLM to answer the question using the retrieved context.
    The model is instructed not to use outside knowledge when answering the question.

-### Step 9: Generate the Final Answer using Ollama
+## Step 9: Generate the Final Answer using Ollama

    Connected the RAG pipeline to a local LLM using Ollama.
    The retrieved context and user question are sent to the local Llama model, which generates the final answer.

-#### This approach allows the project to run locally without requiring an OpenAI API key.
+### This approach allows the project to run locally without requiring an OpenAI API key.

 ## RAG Architecture: